msudol/filtr/docs/README.md

 #### qfiltr.qlimit:

-QLimit is combo function combining rate limite and queueing function, feed messages in at any rate until they exceed the rate limit, and then they are processed at the queue settings rate until the queue runs out.
+QLimit is combo function combining rate limiting and queueing function, feed messages in at any rate until they exceed the rate limit, and then they are processed at the queue settings rate until the queue runs out.

 - Options Object:
   - limitCount:3